wolfgang-stefani/Traffic-Sign-Classifier/README.md

 This program uses deep neural networks and convolutional neural networks to classify traffic signs.
 The model is able to classify traffic sign images and was trained and validated using the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset) with 43 classes and more than 40,000 images in total.

 The steps are the following:
+* Step 0: Load The Data
+* Step 1: Dataset Summary & Visualization
+  * Summary of the original dataset
+  * Visualization of the original dataset
+  * Data Augmentation
-* Load the data set
+  * Basic Summary of the augmented dataset
+  * Data preprocessing
+* Step 2: Design a Model Architecture (Deep Learning model)
-* Explore, summarize and visualize the data set
+* Step 3: Train and Evaluate the Deep Learning model
+  * Tuning hyperparameters
+  * Features and Labels
+  * Training pipeline
+  * Evaluation pipeline
-* Design, train and test a model architecture
+  * Train and validate the model
-* Use the model to make predictions on new images
+* Step 4: Use the model to make predictions on new images found on the web
+  * Load and Output the Images
+  * Predict the Sign Type for Each Image
+  * Analyze Performance
-* Analyze the softmax probabilities of the new images
+  * Analyze the softmax probabilities (output Top 5 Softmax Probabilities) for each image found on the web
-* Summarize the results with a written report

 ### Dependencies
 This lab requires: